RoelKluin/ranting.rs/README.md

 ## Details

-- A `say!()` macro allows you to produce a String with pronouns or verbs inflected accordingly.
+- A `say!()` macro produces a String similar to `format!()`, but with placeholder markers a pronouns can be retrieved.
+A verb alongside, always specified in plural, inflects according to the pronoun or noun requested.
-  The stuct noun has the Ranting trait.

 ```rust
 use ranting::*;